ronitebul1211/course-react-redux-stephen-grider/Notes/03-async-action-redux-thunk.md

    even if we remove async await syntax, and save to promise instead.
    because the following flow execute in fraction of second:
    Action creator called -> Action returned -> Action sent to all reducers -> Reducers run

+### Middleware in Redux

+when action creator executes in an async way, middleware needed.
+Action creator -> Action -> dispatch -> middleware -> reducers -> state

+-  middleware function get called with every dispatched action.
+-  it has the ability to stop / modify / mess around with actions

+### Action Creator rules

+-  Sync
+   -  must return an action object
+   -  that object must have type property
+   -  optionally have payload
+-  Async
+   -  must return action object OR function
+   -  if object must have type property
+   -  if object optionally have payload

+### Behind the Scenes of Redux Thunk

+1. dispatch function pass return value (object/function) from action creator -> to middleware.
+2. redux thunk test action
+3. if it's an object it pass it to reducers.
+4.

+manually dispatch an action